Jun 29, 2020

-A: No. Do not throw away your old debit card or activate your new debit card until September 28.
-The new cards will not work until that date.
+A: No. Do not throw away your old debit card until you’ve confirmed your new card works on September 28.
+You may activate your new card as soon as it arrives, but the new cards will not work until that date.

 Q: How do I tell if the card I received is the new Co-Op card?

 A: All Transfund cards are maroon.
 If you receive these in the mail, they will hold you over until September 28.
 All new Co-Op cards are white with a maroon T. These will work beginning September 28.